i-sharat/PACE2018/README.md

 (1) trackC.cpp does not terminate by itself so it requires the user to send a kill signal.
 After running the code for a few seconds/minutes, send 'kill <process-id>' command from terminal.

-(2) There is a bug in trackA.cpp which makes the code produce the wrong answer for exactly one of the secret instances in track A. The code produces correct answers for all public instances.
+(2) There is a bug in trackA.cpp which makes the code produce a wrong answer for exactly one of the secret instances in track A. In the remaining instances (public or secret) it is either Correct/Time Limit Exceeded/Memory Limit Exceeded/Runtime Error.

 Additional details about the algorithm for Track A: